maxbolgarin/erro/README.md

 ## 🎯 Key Benefits

-- **🔍 Rich Context**: Error carries structured metadata, stack traces, and debugging information
+- **🔍 Rich Context**: Error carries structured metadata, stack traces, and debugging information with smart classification
-- **🏷️ Smart Classification**: Organize errors by class, category, and severity for better handling
 - **📊 Logging-Native**: Integration with `slog`, `logrus` and any structured logger
+- **🔍 Monitoring-Native**: Easyly gather metrics, trace spans or send events on error creation
 - **🔒 Security-Aware**: Redaction of sensitive data in logs and traces, protection from DoS attacks
-- **🔄 Drop-in Replacement**: Fully compatible with standard `errors` package - migrate gradually
+- **🔄 Drop-in Replacement**: Fully compatible with standard `errors` package - migrate gradually or just replace `errors` to `erro` in your codebase
-- **🎯 Production-Ready**: Comprehensive testing, thread-safe, used in production environments
+- **🎯 Production-Ready**: Comprehensive testing, thread-safe, used in production environments, performance is suitable for 95% of use cases (watch [benchmarks below](#-performance--benchmark))

 ## 🚀 Quick Start